Canadian Floor Crossers

 - Belinda Stronach explaining her 2005 floor crossingComplete Historical Record of Canadian Floor Crossers

 Every documented floor crossing in Canadian parliamentary history, with electoral outcomes and career impacts.
-This table reveals the harsh reality: most floor crossers struggle to win reelection in their new party.
+Rows highlighted in gold are the four recent crossings to the Carney Liberals (2025-26).

 | MP Name | Year | From Party | To Party | Primary Reason | Next Election Result | Long-term Impact |